DanielePalaia/cf-mysql-example/README.md

  </br>

  **Running the project locally**</br>
  You need an instance of mysql to run.
-Create a database and the simple table as defined in the file datastore.sql</br> In the file conf specify the dbms parameters (user, password, host, port and database)</br>
+Create a database and the simple table as defined in the file datastore.sql file</br> In the file conf specify the dbms parameters (user, password, host, port and database)</br>

  Run /bin/project</br>